The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Design

 Data generated by the CHWP's cryogenic system is routed from the cryostat via four cables to a warm electronics box for processing.
 Acquisition of the rotor angular time stream requires cleaning and digitizing the raw encoder signals sent from the CHWP.
 This processing follows the method described in \citet{HillPB2bCHWP2020}

 The CHWP system also continuously records information from the motor driver, a Hall probe, and four silicon diode cryogenic thermometers.
-The diodes are placed on the YBCO superconductor ring, sapphire stack mount on rotor, PTC1 filter plate and PTC2 filter plate, and are continuously monitored by a Lake Shore Model 240. \footnote{Lake Shore, Model 240, \url{https://www.lakeshore.com/products/categories/overview/temperature-products/cryogenic-temperature-modules/240-series-input-modules}} Rotor temperature measurement is achieved through electrical contacts attached to the end of each gripper.
-Therefore, measurement is only possible while the rotor is held by the grippers, but can be used to determine when it is safe to release the grippers and begin CHWP operation.
-A Hall probe\footnote{Lake Shore, HGT-3010 \url{https://shop.lakeshore.com/default/transverse-hall-sensor-3010hgt-3010.html}} attached to the YBCO assembly continuously measures the magnetic field intensity around the superconductor (Fig. \ref{fig:z-sag}).
+The diodes are placed on the YBCO superconductor ring, sapphire stack mount on rotor, PTC1 filter plate, PTC2 filter plate, and rotor are continuously monitored by a Lake Shore Model 240. \footnote{Lake Shore, Model 240, \url{https://www.lakeshore.com/products/categories/overview/temperature-products/cryogenic-temperature-modules/240-series-input-modules}} A Hall probe\footnote{Lake Shore, HGT-3010 \url{https://shop.lakeshore.com/default/transverse-hall-sensor-3010hgt-3010.html}} attached to the YBCO assembly continuously measures the magnetic field intensity around the superconductor (Fig.~\ref{fig:z-sag}).
 The neodymium magnet in the rotor assembly is the primary magnetic source, and its field varies with changes in rotor temperature and displacement, enabling the Hall probe to monitor both of these properties. \cite{sakurai_estimation_2017} The monitoring and control of the CHWP system are managed by the Observatory Control System. \cite{OCS2020}